rdoetjes/nes_gg/README.md

 ./nes-game-genie 0x812d 0xff
 ```

-The resulting code when entered in the Game Genie, will instruct the Game Genie, to change the data byte that is on 0x812d of the inserted cardridge to be changed into 0xff, irrespective what is there.
+The resulting code will be: NYZEIO <br/>
+When entered in the Game Genie, will instruct the Game Genie, to change the data byte that is on 0x812d of the inserted cardridge to be changed into 0xff, irrespective what is there.
 <p>
 <b>8 char code</b>